Ānāpānasati Sutta

 The Ānāpānasati Sutta (Pāli) or Ānāpānasmṛti Sūtra (Sanskrit), "Breath-Mindfulness Discourse," Majjhima Nikaya 118, is a discourse that details the Buddha's instruction on using awareness of the breath (anapana) as an initial focus for meditation.

 The sutta includes sixteen steps of practice, and groups them into four tetrads, associating them with the four satipatthanas (placings of mindfulness).
 According to American scholar monk, Thanissaro Bhikkhu, this sutta contains the most detailed meditation instructions in the Pali Canon.

 Versions of the text

-Theravada Pali Canon
+Theravāda Pāli Canon

-The Theravada Pali Canon version of the Anapanasati Sutta lists sixteen steps to relax and compose the mind and body.
-The Anapanasati Sutta is a celebrated text among Theravada Buddhists.
-In the Theravada Pali Canon, this discourse is the 118th discourse in the Majjhima Nikaya (MN) and is thus frequently represented as "MN 118".
+The Theravada Pali Canon version of the Ānāpānasati Sutta lists sixteen steps to compose the mind and body and cultivate insight.
+The Ānāpānasati Sutta is a celebrated text among Theravada Buddhists.
+In the Theravada Pāli Canon, this discourse is the 118th discourse in the Majjhima Nikāya (MN) and is thus frequently represented as "MN 118".
 In addition, in the Pali Text Society edition of the Pali Canon, this discourse is in the Majjhima Nikaya (M)'s third volume, starting on the 78th page and is thus sometimes referenced as "M iii 78".